 Notice how many ads appear at the top of the page.
 In this case, the searcher needs to wade through 3 ads before they arrive at the organic results.
 Sometimes there are more.

 Now let’s look at the number of results.
 Over 8 million?
 Are you kidding me?
 Most searchers won’t look past the first page or two.
 Are you still wondering why keywords are important?
 If your content doesn’t appear early, your customers may never see it at all.

 Improving your website and developing fresh content can be an effective strategy for improving the visibility of your business, but it requires a significant investment.
 Take the time to do it right.

 The practice of targeting keywords is still alive and well.
 All that has changed is the way we optimize for them.
-If it makes you feel better to refer to keywords as key “phrases” or “topics” that’s fine, but please don’t skip this important step when creating your strategy.
+If it makes you feel better to refer to keywords as key “phrases” or “topics,” that’s fine, but please don’t skip this important step when creating your content marketing strategy.